Student Debt Resources

 While the student loan landscape continues to be chaotic, and some proposed changes are held up in the courts, there are a LOT of changes taking effect in 2026.
 For example:

-- On July 1, 2026 many changes will take place including changed repayment plans and new borrowing limits.
+- Starting July 1, 2026: Many changes are taking place including changed repayment plans and new borrowing limits.
+For many, these changes will result in a significant spike in payments.

 NPR has a good article to get you up to date: Federal student loans are changing.
 Here’s what to expect in 2026.
 To stay current on federal student loan information, check out the Student Loan Borrower Resource Center, managed by the Student Debt Crisis, as well as their general resource page, which has a wealth of information, fact sheets, and videos on a variety of student debt topics.